-The city of Akka (also commonly spelled as Akko or Acre) is located in the northern extremity of Israel, approximately 30km north of Haifa.
+The city of Akko (also commonly spelled as Akka or Acre) is located in the northern extremity of Israel.
+Approximately 30km north of Haifa.

-Because of its location on the border of the Mediterranean sea, Akka very naturally was able to become a harbor for Israel — helping it become one of the oldest cities of the world (continuously inhabited since the Middle Bronze Age around 4000 years ago!).
+Because of its location on the border of the Mediterranean sea, Akko very naturally was able to become a harbor for Israel.
+This helped it become one of the oldest cities of the world (continuously inhabited since the Middle Bronze Age around 4000 years ago!).

-As a result, Akka is seeped in history.
+As a result, Akko is seeped in history.
 But it also has a raw beauty to it, one that can truly be glimpsed when walking through its Old City.

 Admittedly, it was fun trying to find the market.
 I had been there previously, but had not remembered the exact way to get to it.
-And as such, it was beyond fun to weave in and out of streets (streets that really have no rhyme or reason in the order in which they are set out) to find the market.
+And as such, it was beyond fun to weave in and out of streets to find the market.
+The streets really had no rhyme or reason in the order in which they were set out.

 The walking around also gives you a good excuse to try some of the many treats that are being sold in the market.